robinkarim/Production-Book/docs/ini/ini-console-user-guide.rst

 * **TP95:** Represents the 95th percentile, the value which is greater than 95% of numbers within the data set.

-..note:: For TP5 and TP95, measurements with negative values should be viewed in the right context as the meaning of TP5 and TP95 switches around where negative values such as signal strength are evaluated.
+.. note:: For TP5 and TP95, measurements with negative values should be viewed in the right context as the meaning of TP5 and TP95 switches around where negative values such as signal strength are evaluated.

 Configuring the Quantiler view